+Name: Teacher Edition - Answer Key Date: Read Lesson 8.
+Answer the following in the spaces provided.
 1. Write out the resolution you will be studying in this lesson.
-Underline the key words you need to understand.

-2. What is NATO and its original intent?
+Underline the key words you need to understand. lved: In order to better respond to international conflicts , the United s should significantly increase its military spending .
+2. What i s NATO and its original intent?
+D is the North Atlantic Treaty Organization.
+It was formed in 1949 as a to "keep the Russians out, the Americans in, and the Germans down."
 3. Who is the current leader of North Korea?
-Why is he a threat to America?
+Why is he a threat to America? current leader of North Korea is Kim Jung Un.
+He threatens the US with ear missile tests and verbal threats.
 4. Of the few conflicts raised in this lesson, what conflicts are missing?
 List a few that are debatable in the news today.

-5. Briefly explain your opinion: What do you think of increasing our military spending to respond to international conflicts?
+Answ vers will vary. explain your opinion: What do you think of increasing our military spending to respond to onal conflicts?
+Answ vers will vary.